Autism (ASD) Assessment & Multisensory Learning Support in Belfield

 If you prefer, you can arrange a consultation with us at Neurosensory.
 During the consultation, we can delve into the concerns you have, conduct screening assessments, provide a preliminary report, and direct you to the appropriate professionals for a formal diagnosis if deemed necessary.

-During an ASD assessment for a child or adult, you may be requested to undergo:
+During a child or adult ASD assessment, you may be asked to undergo:

-• Conversations (with yourself, your child, and/or with other main caregivers)
+• Consultations (with yourself, your child, and/or with other primary guardians)

-• Noticing your (or your child’s) engagement with others
+• Monitoring your (or your child’s) communication with others

 Without a doubt, the sooner autism is identified, the better it may be for the individual’s overall well-being.
 It may significantly boost their self-esteem and understanding, granting them a sense of identity they may have been lacking.
 Additionally, a diagnosis may be able to streamline the process of obtaining financial assistance and support for families.

-While it is possible to detect autism in some children as early as 18 months or even earlier, the average age for diagnosis is typically around three years old.
-Children with a family history of autism, such as a sibling or parent, are often assessed at a younger age.
+Although it is feasible to identify autism in certain children as early as 18 months or even earlier, the typical age for diagnosis is around three years old.
+Children with a family history of autism, such as a sibling or parent, are more likely to undergo assessment at an earlier stage.

-Individuals with autism often excel in learning through rote memory, allowing them to memorise substantial amounts of information, including dialogues from movies.
-The implementation of a multisensory approach has shown remarkable effectiveness in supporting individuals with ASD.
+Those with autism often possess a remarkable ability for rote memory, enabling them to memorise substantial amounts of information, including dialogues from movies.
+The utilisation of a multisensory approach has demonstrated significant success in supporting individuals with ASD.

 The Orton-Gillingham multisensory approach helps those with: ADD/ADHD (although not a formal learning disorder), DyslexiaDysgraphiaDyscalculia, Reading remediation (students without a learning disorder), Generalised learning disorders, Maths, and ESL.